tombensve/NS-Toolbox/Modelish/README.md

 This is a truly simple API for defining models as interfaces and have them dynamically implemented runtime.

-This uses the fluent ([https://dzone.com/articles/java-fluent-api-design](https://dzone.com/articles/java-fluent-api-design)) variant of models.

-This is very a very simple and small tool.
-Jar file is ~6400 bytes and contains 6 classes, 3 of them interfaces.
-The only code generation done is by the JDK at runtime, `java.lang.reflect.Proxy` is used.
+This supports both fluent ([https://dzone.com/articles/java-fluent-api-design](https://dzone.com/articles/java-fluent-api-design)) variant of models and JavaBeans.
+Don't however try to mix in same model!
+It might accidentally work, but it is still a bad idea.

 ## Latest Version